vsg-dev/vsgTutorial/introduction/GuidingPrinciples.md

     * **Customer collaboration** over contract negotiation
     * **Responding to change** over following a plan

-## 3rd party dependencies have to justify their inclusion
+## Choosing a small number of high value dependencies

-The VulkanSceneGraph library uses Vulkan, C++17 and CMake as external dependencies.
+The VulkanSceneGraph library dpendency only on C++17, CMake and Vulkan as external dependencies.
 The Vulkan C headers are used rather then the Vulkan C++ header which is unncessary as the Vulkan scene graph provides it's own encapsulation of Vulkan objects in a way that is coherent with how they are used in the scene graph.

 For runtime shader compilation support the [glslang](https://github.com/KhronosGroup/glslang) library, orginally an optionally external dependency, but since VulkanSceneGraph-1.0.3 is now built internally as a submodule, this is compiled in by default but can be toggled off by setting the CMake VSG_SUPPORTS_ShaderCompiler variable to 0 before building the source.
 Compiling glslang within the VulkanSceneGraph library resolved problems with inconsistent 3rd party packaging of glslang, so now users can have seamlessly experience across platforms.